iamyaash/fedora/content/posts/flock-2025/day1.md

     alt: "forgejo-fedoraproject staging environment"
 ---
 # First Day At Flock
-The first day at Flock turned out to be even better than I had imagined.
+The first day at Flock on **June 5th** turned out to be even better than I had imagined.
 There were so many people, and the venue’s interior was beautifully designed, creating a lively and welcoming atmosphere.
 I had the chance to talk and connect with a lot of people, and I was pleasantly surprised by how genuinely curious everyone was about what I’m working on.
 Starting conversations with strangers felt effortless, and I quickly found myself making new friends.
 Throughout the day, I always felt welcomed and never faced any difficulties.
 And, to top it all off, the food was absolutely fantastic, with so many options to enjoy.

 ## First Session of Flock 2025